 **Please note: in addition to completing a satisfactory application and vet check, we require that all adopters have spayed/neutered all pets, current & past.
 Thank you for understanding our dedication to reduce stray dog and cat populations.

 Q: I saw your adoptable cats on Petfinder/Facebook.
 Do you rescue cats too?

 A: YES!
 We rescue dogs AND cats from Puerto Rico.
 Please see some of the cats we have available under the tab above.
 We post all of them on Petfinder as well.
 All cats travel to Massachusetts for adoption.
 Some may be in-store at PetSmarts in Braintree, or Walpole, Massachusetts as well as at our shelter in Holbrook, MA (by appointment only after an application is approved).
 For more information on our feline friends, please contact: email@example.com

 Q: What is the adoption fee for dogs and cats?

 A: Adoption fees may vary based on age or other factors.
-Our adoption fee for dogs is $450.
-This goes toward the cost of veterinary care and transportation for the dog.
-Our adoption fee for cats are between $200-$300.
+Our adoption fee for dogs is between $350- $450.
+Our adoption fee for cats is between $250-$350.
 The adoption donation goes toward the cost of veterinary care and transportation for the animal.
 All of our animals are spayed/neutered (unless they are a very young puppy or kitten), fully vetted, and vaccinated.
 Paws4Survival Rescue is funded completely by donations, and all of our “staff” are unpaid volunteers.

 Q: I saw one of your dog's or cat's picture, and I would be interested in meeting this precious angel.
 What should I do?

 A: The first step is to complete the appropriate dog application or cat application (found under tabs above).
 The questions and reference checks are designed to ensure our dogs and cats go to their perfect forever homes and also help us work together to find the best match for you.
 Our application process includes calling two personal references who are not related to you, as well as veterinary and landlord references, if applicable.
-We strive to get back to you within 24 hours of receiving the completed application should we have any questions.
+We strive to get back to you within 48 hours of receiving the completed application should we have any questions.
 Please understand our adoption coordinators are all volunteers with full-time jobs and families; highly sought-after pups/cats may see delays in application processing.

 Q: We're not ready to adopt a dog or cat at this exact moment, but can we submit an application ahead of time?